ngduc/mstime/README.md

 });
 ```

-`run` function will get called on `mstime.end` and its result will be put in timerData.output
+`run` function will get called on `mstime.end` and its result will be put in "timerData.plugins"

 ### List of Plugins:
 ```